dogedogethedoge/class09/README.md

    in `e`.
 These type variables should be thought of as placeholders for the actual types that we are going to infer.

-2. Associate a fresh type variable each each program variable occurring in `e`.
+2. Associate a fresh type variable with each free program variable occurring in `e`.
 These type variables are placeholders for the types of those program variables.